AdobeDocs/deliverability-learn.sv-SE/help/additional-resources/ac-ssl-certificate-request.md

 ### Steg 8 - Uppdatera en specifik konfiguration {#update-configuration}

-När du är säker på att de begärda SSL-certifikaten är korrekt installerade kan du uppdatera alla referenser i Adobe Campaign från HTTP till HTTPS.
+Once you are confident the requested SSL certificates are installed properly, you can update all references in Adobe Campaign from HTTP to HTTPS.

 >[!NOTE]
 >